aswinev48/Stock-market-prediction/README.md

 # Stock-market-prediction
-# Create the README content as a multi-line string using Markdown syntax
-readme_content = """
-# 📈 Stock Market Trend Prediction (5-Candle Lookahead)

 This project implements a deep learning solution using a **Stacked Long Short-Term Memory (LSTM) network** to predict the short-term trend of stock market data.
 The model classifies the expected movement of the next five candles (data points) into three categories: **Uptrend**, **Downtrend**, or **Neutral**.

 ## 🎯 Project Goal and Trend Definition